-Before accessing the track we put on a helmet which would protect our head and neck.
+Before accessing the track we put on a helmet that would protect our head and neck.

-You sit in a line inside the bobsleigh with your legs round the person in front of you.
+You sit in a line inside the bobsleigh with your legs around the person in front of you.
 There is a soft mattress to each side for protection and ropes to hold onto.
-Needless to say it’s nice and cosy with four of you!
+Needless to say, it’s nice and cosy with the four of you!
 The staff check you all have your lap belt on and that you’re secure.

 Josiah went up front, followed by Rachel, then me and behind another person, on holiday from England too.

 Quite a peaceful launch… so far so good.

 After the first couple of bends, I thought “ok, this is not too scary, I can handle this”.